 - Memory loss

 B vitamins can be easily ingested through a healthy diet.
-Some food high in B vitamins are:
+Some foods high in B vitamins are:

 - Liver and kidney